-- An expense-paid trip to Washington, DC in June for ExploraVision Awards Weekend for the teacher/coach of each national winning team - A one-year NSTA membership for teachers/coaches of the national winning teams - A certificate of participation and an entry gift for each coach and mentor of every team that submits a completed project - A technology/science-related gift for the teacher/coach and mentor of each regional winning team - Check out ExploraVision's special teacher prize at www. exploravision.org/direct
+- A trip to Washington, DC in June for ExploraVision Awards Weekend for the teacher/coach of each national winning team. - A one-year NSTA membership for teachers/coaches of the national winning teams. - A certificate of participation and an entry gift for each coach and mentor of every team that submits a completed project. - A Chromebook for the teacher/coach of each regional winning team. - A unique gift for the mentor of each regional winning team. - Check out ExploraVision's special teacher prize at www.exploravision.org